ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_lipids.md

 ## Nessecary inputs
 <br>
-The pipeline has as input the [count matrix](../assets/counts_lipids.txt) with the abundance of lipids and a [phenotype file] (/assets/input_lipids.csv) describing the metadata of each sample.
+The pipeline has as input the [count matrix](../assets/lipids.txt) with the abundance of lipids and a [phenotype file](/assets/samplesheet_lipids.csv) describing the metadata of each sample.

 ```bash